Travel and accommodation

-For family members visiting you in hospital we can pay the costs of their travel and accommodation such as a hotel or motel, petrol, public transport, air fares, a hire car or taxis, parking and tolls up to a maximum amount of $20,410.
+For family members visiting you in hospital we can pay the costs of their travel and accommodation such as a hotel or motel, petrol, public transport, air fares, Visa application fees, a hire car or taxis/rideshare, parking and tolls up to a maximum amount of $23,350.
 The maximum amount does not apply to parents visiting a dependent child in hospital.

 How these services are paid for

 If we have arranged a taxi for you to attend a consultation or medical examination we will pay the provider directly.
-If you have paid for travel expenses you can submit your receipt via myTAC and ask us to repay you.
+If you have paid for rideshare or for other travel expenses you can submit your receipt via myTAC and ask us to repay you.